Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Model specification

 \subsection{Artifact Attention module}

-This module (Figure \ref{fig:att_cari_module}) guides the model towards informative regions in the videos.
-It consists of an encoder-decoder architecture that reconstructs human annotations.
+This module (Figure \ref{fig:att_cari_module}) guides the model towards regions in the videos that are most likely to contain artifacts.
+It consists of an encoder-decoder architecture that is partially supervised with human annotations.
 We incorporate human annotations for two reasons: 1) it biases the model toward the artifacts that are informative to humans, and 2) it guides the module towards regions which may not be locally connected, both of which we hypothesized would yield better caricatures.

-\textbf{Human-informed ground truth}.
-We collected heat maps corresponding to the locations of artifacts detectable by humans.
+\textbf{Human-informed ground truth.} We collected human labels on DFDCp and FF++ corresponding to the locations most indicative of doctoring, as perceived by crowd-sourced participants.
 First, we created a pool of challenging deepfake videos, as these are the most likely to yield non-trivial information about artifacts.
 From the DFDCp dataset \cite{dolhansky2019deepfake}, we selected 500 videos that are challenging for humans (see Supplement), and 500 videos that are challenging for the XceptionNet~\cite{rossler2019faceforensics++} detection model.
-We selected DFDCp because it provides the most variation among the deepfake datasets currently available: it includes low-light videos, profile and front-facing views of individuals, variations in resolution, quality, and actor movements.
-Next, we showed these deepfakes to a new set of participants (mean N=23 per video), who annotated areas of the videos that appeared distorted or manipulated (Figure \ref{fig:human_exp}).
+From FF++, we selected 200 videos for each of the four subsets (Deepfakes, FaceSwap, Face2Face and NeuralTextures).
+Next, we showed these deepfakes to a new set of participants (mean N=11 per video), who annotated areas of the videos that appeared manipulated (Figure \ref{fig:human_exp}).
 Participants were shown blocks of 100 3-second clips, and used a paint-brush interface to paint on videos regions that appeared unnatural (see Supplement).
-This resulted in over 11K annotations across 1000 videos.
+This resulted in over 11K annotations across 1000 videos for DFDC, and 9k annotations on 800 videos for FF++.
 For each video clip, we aggregate all annotations and generate one 3D attention map by first applying an anisotropic Gaussian kernel of size (20, 20, 6) in $x$, $y$ and $time$ dimensions, and then normalizing the map of each frame to sum to one.
-These attention maps will be made available on our project page upon publication.
+These datasets, including attention maps and individual labels, will be released on our project page upon publication.

 \textbf{Module details and training}.
 The artifact attention module is based on the encoder-decoder architectural paradigm, and consists of an Xception-based encoder \cite{chollet2017xception} and a 6-block Resnet-based decoder, where upsampling and convolutions are layered between each block (Figure \ref{fig:att_cari_module}).
 The encoder produces codes $e$ that retain spatial information, and the decoder utilizes those compressed feature maps to generate output heatmaps.
 We use the human data to supervise the generation of these heatmaps directly.
 This happens through the sum of three losses: the Pearson Correlation Coefficient, KL-Divergence, and L-1 loss.
 We confirmed that the Artifact Attention module achieves good performance at reproducing the ground truth maps: predicted maps had an average 0.745 Correlation Coefficient (CC) and a 0.452 KL divergence (KL) with the human-generated maps.
 In comparison, a simple 2D gaussian achieves 0.423 CC and 0.661 KL.